Suspension bridges - Long span bridges - Research - Structural Dynamics - Department of Structural Engineering

-The Hardanger Bridge is a 1380 meters long suspension bridge, located on the western coast of Norway.
-It is the longest suspension bridge in Norway, and the 10th longest in the world, which makes it an interesting case study.
-Our research in the field of suspension bridges requires knowledge from several engineering fields; such as aerodynamics, signal processing, finite element analysis and control theory.
+The Hardanger Bridge is a 1310 meters long suspension bridge, located on the western coast of Norway.
+It is the longest suspension bridge in Norway, and among the longest in the world.
+Our research on dynamic behavior of suspension bridges requires knowledge from several engineering fields; such as aerodynamics, signal processing, finite element analysis, and control theory.

-In addition, wind tunnel measurements are used to investigate the behaviour of the bridge girder when subjected to aerodynamic forces.
+In addition, wind tunnel measurements are also used to investigate the behaviour of the bridge deck.

 System identification and modal analysis

-Based on recordings established by the monitoring system, parameters characterizing the system behaviour; typically represented by natural frequencies, damping ratios, and mode shapes; are estimated (system identification).
-The results are a highly valuable asset for these applications:
+Using the data from the monitoring system, the modal vibration parameters of the bridge such as natural frequencies, damping ratios, and mode shapes can be found.
+The results are a highly valuable asset for several applications:

-- Updating the numerical model, such that it better describes the real behaviour of the bridge
+Updating a numerical finite element model, such that it better describes the real behaviour of the bridge

-- Verification and possible improvement of the current state-of-the-art methods used for numerical modelling
+Verifying and improving of the current state-of-the-art methods used for numerical modelling